Surfer’s ear is the common name for a condition caused by repeated exposure to cold water and wind.

 The medical name for surfer’s ear is external auditory canal exostoses (EACE) or exostoses.

 It doesn't just affect surfers.
 Anyone who is regularly in cold water is at risk of developing the condition.
-This includes:

 - open water swimmers